-6.5.4 Other Reports
+6.5.6 Other Reports

 Additional reports are required under other sections of this Agreement.
 Exhibit F1: Reports and Documents lists such reports.
 Exhibit F1 may be changed as needed by mutual agreement of Sound Transit's Executive Director of Operations or designee and King County Metro's General Manager or designee.
+Any such reasonable changes or requests for additional reports are to be considered within the scope of this Agreement and Sound Transit will not be charged if they comply with Section 6.5.1.